 Unfortunately, sin happened and work became burdensome.
-Remember that God placed Adam and Eve in the garden and told them that they could eat of whatever tree they wanted, except for one.
-The serpent tempted them, they ate from the forbidden tree, and they received a punishment from God.
+Rememeber that God placed Adam and Eve in the garden and told them that they could eat of whatever tree they wanted, except for one.
+The serpent tempted them, they are from the forbidden tree, and they received a punishment from God.

-Ask someone in your group to read Genesis 3:17-19 NRSV
+Read Genesis 3:17-19 (NRSV)

-17 And to the man he said, "Because you have listened to the voice of your wife, and have eaten of the tree about which I commanded you, 'You shall not eat of it,' cursed is the ground because of you; in toil you shall eat of it all the days of your life; 18 thorns and thistles it shall bring forth for you; and you shall eat the plants of the field.
-19 By the sweat of your face you shall eat bread until you return to the ground, for out of it you were taken; you are dust, and to dust you shall return."
+And to the man he said, "Because you have listened to the voice of your wife, and have eaten of the tree about which I commanded you, 'You shall not eat of it,' cursed is the ground because of you; in toil you shall eat of it all the days of your life; thorns and thistles it shall bring forth for you; and you shall eat the plants of the field.
+By the sweat of your face you shall eat bread until you return to the ground, for out of it you were taken; you are dust, and to dust you shall return."